mesh-adaptation/docs/wiki/Development-Practices.md

   * New Issue links: <a href="https://github.com/mesh-adaptation/animate/issues/new/choose" target="_blank" rel="noopener noreferrer">Animate</a>, <a href="https://github.com/mesh-adaptation/goalie/issues/new/choose" target="_blank" rel="noopener noreferrer">Goalie</a>, <a href="https://github.com/mesh-adaptation/movement/issues/new/choose" target="_blank" rel="noopener noreferrer">Movement</a>.
 * Add labels to your Issue using the right-hand panel, for example identifying whether it relates to a "bug" or an "enhancement".
 If you think the Issue is of high priority then use the "PRIORITY" label, too.
 * Add your new Issue to the [Mesh Adaptation development project board](https://github.com/orgs/mesh-adaptation/projects/2/views/1) and set its status to "Backlog" once the Issue is created.
 If you used the "PRIORITY" label above then use that status here, too.
-* Set the milestone of the Issue to an appropriate upcoming milestone from the drop-down menu.
+* Set the milestone of the Issue to an appropriate upcoming milestone from the drop-down menu (if there is one).
 * If you are happy to take on a particular Issue, add yourself to the list of assignees using the right-hand panel.
-* Every Pull Request should have an associated Issue.
+* In general, every Pull Request should have an associated Issue.
 (Think of Issues like a ticketing system.)
+An exception is for trivial changes, such as typo fixes.
+In these cases, feel free to open a PR without a linked issue and add it to the project board.

 ## Pull Requests